K-means Algorithm over Compressed Binary Data: K-means Performance Evaluation

-It can be seen from~\eqref{eq:error_centroid} that the approximated error probability $P_{c,k}$ only depends on the considered cluster $k$ through the number $J_k$ of vectors in cluster $\mathcal{C}_k$.
+where $J_k$ is the number of vectors in cluster $k$, and $q_1 = g(d_c,p)$. \end{prop} \begin{proof} See appendix~\ref{app:Prop2}. \end{proof} The approximated error probability $P_{c,k}$~\eqref{eq:error_centroid} only depends on the considered cluster $k$ through the number $J_k$ of vectors in cluster $\mathcal{C}_k$.
 The expression~\eqref{eq:pe_clustera} is only an approximation of the error probability of the centroid assignment step for the same reasons as for the cluster assignment step.
 We will also verify the accuracy of this approximation in Section~\ref{sec:results}.